preciofishbone/OmniaDocs/web-content-management/news/important-announcements/index.rst

 The end user experience
 ***********************
-Important Announcements with Normal priority are shown in the the Notification panel only, for example:
+All Important Announcements messages are shown in the the Notification panel, for example:

 .. image:: important-announcements-notification-panel-frame.png

+Imnportant Announcements with Normal priority are shown in the Notification panel only.
 Important Announcements with High priority are displayed below the cross site mega menu on all pages in the intranet, both publishing pages and team sites.

 When the message has been read, the user can choose to close the message by clicking he x, if it is allowed.
 In the settings for each important announcement, the editor can set if the user will be able to close the message manually.